ingxfm/license_plate_detection/README.md

 sudo make install
 sudo ldconfig
 ```
-To test if it Tesseract was installed correctly, type the following command.
+To test if Tesseract was installed correctly, type the following command.
 This will output the installed version.
 ```
 tesseract -v
 ```